 Who’s the Most Generous (and Who’s Not)?

-Some trends we noted in our table:
+Some trends we noted in our analysis:

 • Turkish Airlines, Qatar Airways, and Emirates are generous for checked bags, especially on longer-haul flights.